lingtalfi/kaminos/app/class-modules/Core/README.md

 Services
 ===========

-- Core_webApplicationHandler: return a WebApplicationHandler instance, which has a handle(WebApplication) method.
+- Core_webApplicationHandler: return a WebApplicationHandler instance.
-            This method wraps the dispatch loop, and basically starts the application instance.
-            It is therefore called right from the index.php.
+    The WebApplicationHandler object handles any request by passing it to the WebApplication object (of the kamille framework), therefore you can and should use it right from the index.php file.

+    Basically, the WebApplicationHandler wraps the WebApplication, so that it can make it available to the modules land (i.e. modules can hook into the dispatch loop).
+    It also adds its own exception handler (i.e. when an exception is uncaught at the dispatch loop level), and a pageNotFound controller, which by default displays a 404 page.